brianzq/att-bill-splitter/README.rst

 View each user's monthly charge details (and total) and decide if you want to send it to the user via SMS.

-You will be prompt to input your Twilio number, account SID and authentication token.
+During your first use, you will be prompted to input your Twilio number, account SID and authentication token.
 You can get them in a minute for free at www.twilio.com.
 You will also be asked to input a short message to put at the end of the text messages you send to your users, for instance, to tell your users how to pay you.
+All the info will be saved locally so you don't have to type them in the future, unless you want to update them.
 ::

     [att-bill-splitter] att-notify-users MONTH [YEAR]